A List of Ancient Mosaics That Are Still Beautiful Today

 Short Mosaic History

 Mosaics date back to the 3rd millennium B.C., when they were part of a Mesopotamian temple.
 They were made with stones, seashells and ivory and used to decorate floors found in the Roman Empire or Ancient Greece.
 Later on, classical artists started creating motifs and pictures with their mosaics.
-Right before the Renaissance period, you could see mosaics in a lot of Catholic basilicas in Italy.
+Right before the Renaissance period, you could see ancient mosaics in a lot of Catholic basilicas in Italy.
 They were the centerpieces of floors and ceilings, depicting biblical figures.

 Probably some of the most imposing and magnificent mosaics are those related to biblical scenes.
 They were often found as wall and ceiling decorations in churches, mostly throughout Italy.
 Santa Costanza is such a mosaic, built to serve as the tomb of Constantine’s daughter.
 It depicts pagan themes that decorate the tomb’s vault.
-The church of Santa Maria Maggiore is one of the richest Christian mosaic-bearing places in the world.
+The church of Santa Maria Maggiore is one of the richest Christian ancient mosaic-bearing places in the world.
 Pope Sixtus III has commissioned the creation of mosaics to decorate the walls.
-They showed scenes from the Old Testament, but the true masterpiece is the mosaic of the arch.
+They showed scenes from the Old Testament, but the true masterpiece is the ancient mosaic of the arch.
 It shows the Virgin Mary in different stages.
 You can see her before the Annunciation.

 This was a very rich time for the art of mosaics to flourish and spread from the Eastern Roman Empire.
-Mosaics that date from the Byzantine period were found in Ravenna, several old parts of Istanbul, cities from Italy and Greece.
+Ancient mosaics that date from the Byzantine period were found in Ravenna, several old parts of Istanbul, cities from Italy and Greece.
 They are mostly characterized by religious scenes that feature a golden background.
 They are illustration from both the Old and the New Testament.
 Aside from being beautiful, these mosaics are also educative, showing important biblical moments and saints that we can learn so much about.
 They provide a deeper and more meaningful understanding of the Bible’s teaching.

 Back in the 4th century, the history of Greece was more active than ever.
 That’s when stone mosaics became popular, held together by stipes of clay that were meant to also separate the colors.
 They were rich in emblems (the mosaic part that’s featured in the center of floor mosaics).
 This emblem was actually a detailed picture that was created with very small material fragments.